2.Teaching Nouns: What do you have in your pockets?

 a Mp3 —> an Mp3

--The teacher explains that the a/an rule is not to do with spelling, but with the phonetic pronunciation of the word.
-Phonetically unicorn begins with a ‘y’ /y/ sound whilst Mp3 begins with an ‘eh’ /ɛ/ sound.
+The teacher explains that the a/an rule has nothing to do with spelling but with the word’s phonetic pronunciation.
+Phonetically, unicorn begins with a ‘y’ /y/ sound, while MP3 begins with an ‘eh’ /ɛ/ sound.

 Speaking Practice

-Now that we have the basic target language on the board, it is time to do some speaking practice.
+Now that we have the basic target language on the board, it is time to practice speaking.
 The teacher writes on the board:

 What do you have in your pockets?

--The teacher demonstrates how to answer by emptying their pockets and describing or writing down all of the contents of their pockets using the grammar language points up on the board.
-(Make sure you have a few good examples already in your pockets beforehand and nothing too incriminating! ) For example:
+-The teacher demonstrates how to answer by emptying their pockets and describing or writing down their contents using the grammar language points on the board.
+(Make sure you have a few good examples in your pockets beforehand, and nothing too incriminating! ) For example:

 “I have a couple of board markers, a pair of earbuds, a few coins, some trash, and a wallet” (as seen in the heading photo)